macacanigra-pl/the-mnl-website/docs/user-guide/function.md

 ### Two or more parameters

 The core language of MNL is the lambda calculus, which takes one parameter.
-However, MNL can take two or more inputs as parameters using a tuple or a record.
-The examples below show how to group two inputs as one parameter.
+However, MNL can use a tuple or a record to accommodate two or more inputs as parameters.
+The examples below illustrate how to group two inputs into a single parameter.

 #### Tuple